lurchmath/lwp-example-sidebar/README.md

    through the five popup windows the code generates.
  * Choose a new language from the dropdown at the top of the sidebar, and watch the code update.
+ * Try right-clicking any group in the document and asking for its explanation, or the explanation of all groups in the document.

 Read the (heavily commented) code here: